| Title: | Minimal R/Shiny Interface to JavaScript Library 'ECharts' |

 tabset, table layout, support for GIS shapefiles through library 'sf'

-ec.util(..., cmd = "sf.series", js = NULL, event = "click")
+ec.util(cmd = "sf.series", ..., js = NULL, event = "click")ec.util(cmd = "sf.series", ..., js = NULL, event = "click")

 ... |

-Optional parameters for the command |
+Optional parameters for each command. |

 js |

-optional JavaScript function, default is NULL. |
+Optional JavaScript function, default is NULL. |

 event |

-optional event name for cmd='morph'. |
+Optional event name for cmd='morph', default is 'click'. |

 cmd = 'sf.series'